lumotist/backend/README.md

 	/account/register
 	/account/login
 	/account/logout
-	/account/logoutall
+	/account/profile

 ### Register
-Performing a POST request with the new users data will register that user, and return a auth token.
+Performing a POST request with the new users `username`, `email` and `password` will register that user, and return a auth token.
 Example POST request:

 	{